 Principal Investigator: Ralph Dubayah, University of Maryland

-GEDI is a full-waveform lidar instrument that produces detailed observations of the 3-dimensional structure of the Earth’s surface.
+The Global Ecosystem Dynamics Investigation (GEDI) is a full-waveform lidar instrument aboard the International Space Station (ISS) that produces detailed observations of the 3-dimensional structure of the Earth’s surface.
 GEDI precisely measures forest canopy height, canopy vertical structure, and surface elevation which enhances our understanding of global carbon and water cycle processes, biodiversity, and habitat.
 GEDI is the first of its kind to provide high resolution laser ranging observations optimized for lidar measurements of the Earth’s forests and topography at the highest resolution and densest sampling of any other lidar instrument in orbit.
 Data from GEDI is archived and distributed by the LP DAAC.
 Learn more about GEDI.

 Co-Investigators: Olga Kalashnikova, NASA Jet Propulsion Laboratory and Vincent J. Realmuto, NASA Jet Propulsion Laboratory

 The Earth Surface Mineral Dust Source Investigation (EMIT) is an Earth Ventures-Instrument (EVI-4) Mission to map the surface mineralogy of arid dust source regions via imaging spectroscopy in the visible and short-wave infrared (VSWIR).
 The maps of the source regions will be used to improve forecasts of the role of mineral dust in the radiative forcing (warming or cooling) of the atmosphere.
 EMIT is scheduled for launch to the International Space Station (ISS) in 2024.

 Co-Investigators: Jeffrey Masek, NASA Goddard Space Flight Center and Junchang Ju, University of Maryland